meowkaiser/Pneumonia-Image-Recognition/README.md

 The data was organized into train and test sets. https://data.mendeley.com/datasets/rscbjbr9sj/3
 ## Modeling
 We used a CNN model to create predictions based on the xray's of patients lungs.
-We iterated through many different activation functions and different amounts of hidden nodes to optimize our model.
-Our best model was used a soft max activation function.
+We iterated through many different activation functions, including relu and tanx, and different amounts of hidden nodes to optimize our model.
+Our best model used a soft max activation function.

 ## Model Evaluation
 We evaluated based on the recall metric.